 by Texas Homesteader ~

-I. Hate.
-Plastic.
-Now in our area of NE Texas, plastic bags are not recyclable.
-Actually from what I hear, even much of the plastic bags that are sent for recycling end up in the landfill anyway.
+From what I hear, even many of the plastic bags that are sent for recycling end up in the landfill anyway.
 There’s just not enough demand for the recycled material from plastic bags.

-Now that bag is purposely made with holes to allow the potatoes to breathe.
-So I can’t even reuse them for dividing servings of Cook-Once, Eat-Twice entrees for the freezer.
+Take that potato bag for instance.
+It’s purposely made with holes to allow the potatoes to breathe.
+So I can’t even repurpose them for dividing servings of Cook-Once, Eat-Twice entrees for the freezer.

 I take the bag and lay it out straight and fold it in half longways, then again, then again until I’m left with a long folded strip that’s only about 1.5″ wide.